pcollinsTech/pcollinsTech/content/pages/1--charity/index.md

 ---
-title: Charity Tuesday
+title: Referral Scheme
-menuTitle: Charity Work
+menuTitle: Referral Scheme
 ---

 Hello!
 If you are new to this, then "Charity Tuesday" is an initiative of mine where I offer my skills and services to charities or non-profit organisations in and around Poole / Bounemouth.
 I do this on the first Tuesday of every month.